 Pros and Cons

-Before I get into TransferWise exchange rates, low fees, and quick transfer times, here are the pros and cons I found when using their service.
+Here’s a quick look into their pros and cons I found when using their service.

 ✓ no bank charges

 ✓ two-day transfers

 ✓ guaranteed exchange rate